Model Predictive Control for Aggressive Driving Over Uneven Terrain: Results

 \subsection{Rollover}

-We consider a baseline algorithm which uses a simplified cost of penalizing roll angles above $20$ degrees, similar to~\cite{datar2023learning,fan2021step,krusi2017driving}.
-We compare the expert to the baseline in simulation (fig. \ref{fig:expert-auto-sim-rr}).
-While the expert consistently operates at about $\rr(t) \leq 6$, the baseline goes well above this threshold and in theory can surpass this arbitrarily due to its failure to consider dynamic effects.
-At $\rrmax \approx 6$, the expert is experiencing slipping and tilting.
-This suggests that the baseline would roll the vehicle in the real world.
+We consider a baseline algorithm which uses a cost that penalizes roll angles above $20$ degrees, similar to~\cite{datar2023learning,fan2021step,krusi2017driving}.
+We compare the expert to the baseline in simulation (Fig. \ref{fig:expert-auto-sim-rr}).
+While the expert consistently operates at about $\rr(t) \leq 6$, the baseline goes well above this threshold and in theory can surpass this arbitrarily as the slope angle never exceeds $20$ degrees.
+At $\rrmax \approx 6$, the expert is already experiencing loss of control from slipping and tilting.
+Far exceeding this threshold, the baseline would likely cause a rollover or severe loss of control in the real world.

-We also compare the expert to our method, the autonomy, with parameter $\rrmax \coloneqq 3.4$ (fig. \ref{fig:expert-auto-sim-rr}).
-For safety reasons, we do not autonomously operate the vehicle at $\rrmax > 3.4$.
-Still, we observe key similarities between the human expert and the behavior of our method.
-Like our method, the expert drives fastest through the on-camber turn and slowest through the off-camber turn (also observable in the ``UW'' slalom in fig. \ref{fig:overview}.3).
-A notable difference between the behaviors is how risk is managed.
-While the autonomy operates below the risk threshold with some margin, the expert anticipates the critical transition to off-camber turning by slowing down earlier.
-On the other hand, the quickly narrowing margin for the autonomy results in a sudden penalty and sharp slowdown.
+We also compare the expert to our method, with parameter $\rrmax \coloneqq 3.4$ (Fig. \ref{fig:expert-auto-sim-rr}).
+For safety reasons, we do not autonomously operate the real vehicle at $\rrmax > 3.4$.
+Instead, we conduct real and simulated tests at 6 different settings of $\rrmax$ to show that autonomous behavior indeed trends safely toward expert behavior with increasing values of $\rrmax$.
+In particular, the expert drives fastest through the on-camber turn and slowest through the off-camber turn (also observable in the slalom in Fig. \ref{fig:overview}.3).
+Note that MPPI often operates below its $\rrmax$ setting due to the penalizing tails of the control Gaussian \cite{williams2017information}.
+The expert also likely drives faster during the on-camber turn due to suspension loading which is not modeled in our constraints.
+Nonetheless, the autonomy consistently and safely remains below expert speeds with some tunable margin as desired.

-We demonstrate our method's ability to approach expert performance by varying $\rrmax$ below our safety tolerance (fig. \ref{fig:expert-auto-sim-rr}).
-Each increase in $\rrmax$ trends towards more and more aggressive control.